Why Are My Calathea Leaves Curling? (And What to Do)

 Signs

-- Gradual onset of curling and brown tips
+- Gradual onset of curling and brown tips that gets worse over weeks

-- White mineral deposits on soil surface
+- White crusty deposits on the soil surface (mineral buildup)

 The Fix

-- Switch to filtered, distilled, or rainwater
+- Switch to filtered, distilled, or rainwater.
+This alone fixes the problem for many calathea owners

 6. Root Problems